Tour dedicated to whom have Italian origins and wish to visit the place where their forefathers were living before to emigrate…

 Her story aroused my curiosity, and we arranged a meeting for the morning after: Destination Spigno Saturnia, a small village about 160km south of Rome.

 The following day we left but once we arrived at our destination we encountered the first difficulties since the village is divided in two parts: Spigno Saturnia Inferiore and Spigno Saturnia Superiore.Which one would be the right one?
 After some attemps we found out that Spigno Superiore was the place we were looking for.
 So we ventured into it and soon we found the graveyard of the city.
 It was closed.
 And the Keeper?
 He was on vacation.
 So what could we do?
-Climb over the fence.That’s what we did and her tears of sadness became tears of joy when eventually I shout:”HERE IT IS, I’VE FOUND IT!”
+Climb over the fence.That’s what we did and her tears of sadness became tears of joy when eventually I shout:”HERE HE IS, I’VE FOUND HIM!”